 - Restart Power BI Desktop.

-This issue may resolve after later Windows updates are released.
+This issue might resolve after later Windows updates are released.

-After you've installed Power BI Desktop, see the following content to help you get up and running quickly:
+After you install Power BI Desktop, see the following content to help you get up and running quickly: